 - or bottled gas.
-You can install gas or oilfired central heating, of course, or even a solid fuel boiler, but most gardeners will just want to plug in and switch on. - Electricity is not cheap nor is any source of purchased energy but with modern heaters, and with an insulated structure, you can keep running costs to a minimum.
+You can install gas or oilfired central heating, of course, or even a solid fuel boiler, but most gardeners will just want to plug in and switch on. - Modern electric heaters are thermostatically controlled, and with an insulated structure, you can keep running costs to a minimum.
 Electric fan heaters which circulate the air are efficient, but it is worth investing in a good-quality model which is equipped with an accurate thermostat.
 The better heaters move a greater volume of air, improving overall ventilation, reducing air stagnation and thereby reducing risks of fungal diseases such as botrytis (grey mould), particularly in winter. - Heaters powered by paraffin or bottled gas may be less expensive to run but are not quite as reliable, or as convenient, as electric ones.
-Paraffin can produce unpleasant or toxic fumes if the wicks are not correctly trimmed, and the heaters need to be filled and checked regularly.
-They are useful for background warmth, rather than for significantly lifting the temperature.
+Paraffin can produce unpleasant or toxic fumes if the wicks are not correctly trimmed,